paepckehh/opnborg/README.md

 - OPN_LISTEN    - HTTPD Listen Address (string: defaults to http:0.0.0:6464)
 - OPN_NODAEMON  - do not run app in daemon mode, quit after one loop [bool: defaults to 'false']
 - OPN_NOGIT     - do not create & update local git version repo [bool: defaults to 'false']
-- OPN_NOSSL     - do not verify SSL Certificates [bool: defaults to *'true'*, SSL SystemCertStore is pointless, use OPN_TLSKEYPIN!]
 - OPN_DEBUG     - verbose debug log mode [bool: defaults to 'false']

 # OPN Orchestrator (Manager) Mode (WIP)